Feds Under Pressure to Publicly Track Nursing Home Outbreaks

 Such an action by the agencies that oversee the nation’s 15,000 nursing homes is seen as long overdue, coming more than a month after a nursing home in Washington state became the first COVID-19 hot spot in the U.S. with an outbreak that ultimately killed 43 people and a near-daily drumbeat of new cases that in some cases has forced entire homes to be evacuated.

-Because the federal government has not been releasing a count, The Associated Press has been keeping its own running tally based on media reports and state health departments.
-The AP’s latest count of at least 4,485 deaths is up from about 450 just two weeks ago.
+Because the federal government has not been releasing a count, The Associated Press has been keeping its own running tally of nursing home outbreak deaths based on media reports and state health departments.
+The AP’s latest count of at least 4,817 deaths is up from about 450 just two weeks ago.

 “We recognize there should be more reporting,” said Seema Verma, head of the Centers for Medicare & Medicaid Services, during a call with reporters on Wednesday.